Rahim Hakimov

-Rahim Rasuljonovich Hakimov (uzb.
-Xakimov Rahim Rasuljonovich) was born on January 2, 1983, in Chust, Namangan region) — Uzbek legal scholar, politician, Deputy of the Legislative chamber of Oliy Majlis of the Republic of Uzbekistan (2015-2019).
-By the decree of the President of the Republic of Uzbekistan dated September 19, 2019, he was appointed as a Deputy Minister of justice of the Republic of Uzbekistan – rector of Tashkent State University of Law.
-According to Presidential Decree No. PP-5156 of June 21, 2021, he was appointed as a Deputy Minister of Higher and Secondary Specialized Education of the Republic of Uzbekistan on Science and Innovation and he is a first class Justice Advisor.
+Rahim Rasuljonovich Hakimov (born 2 January 1983) is an Uzbek politician, jurisprudence scholar, member of the Legislative Chamber of the Oliy Majlis (2015–2019, elected again in 2024).
+In accordance with the 19 September 2019 Resolution of the President of the Republic of Uzbekistan, appointed Deputy Minister of Justice of the Republic of Uzbekistan — Rector of Tashkent State University of Law.
+In accordance with the PQ-5156 Resolution of the President of the Republic of Uzbekistan on June 21, 2021, appointed Deputy Minister of Higher and Secondary Specialized Education for science and innovation.
+Under the Decree of the President of the Republic of Uzbekistan, from December 2022 worked as the First Deputy Advisor to the President of the Republic of Uzbekistan.
+From November 18, 2024, serves as Deputy Speaker of the Legislative Chamber of the Oliy Majlis of the Republic of Uzbekistan.
+Holds the title of the 1st-degree Justice Advisor, DSc in Law, Professor.

 Biography

-Rahim Hakimov was born in 1983 in the city of Chust in the Namangan region of Uzbekistan.
-His father, Rasuljon Hakimov, is retired and has a higher education in the specialty of zoo technician.
-Before retiring, he has worked for many years in the field of agriculture.
-Underwent the way from an ordinary veterinarian to the Chairman of the farm cooperative "Galaba" (Victory) in Karakurgan village of Chust district.
-Mother, Hakimova Rokhatkhon, worked many years as a teacher in a preschool, and now, she is a pensioner.

-In 1997, R. Hakimov graduated from Lomonosov school No. 3, and in 1999 he graduated from the boarding school for talented children of Chust District.
+Hakimov was born in 1983 in the city of Chust in the Namangan region of Uzbekistan.
+In 1997, he graduated from Lomonosov school No. 3, and in 1999 he graduated from the boarding school for talented children of Chust District.
 In 2003, he graduated the law faculty of Namangan State University with honors (bachelor's degree), in 2005 — Tashkent State Institute of Law (master's degree).
 In the same year, he was awarded with the state scholarship of the President of the Republic of Uzbekistan in the field of "Law and international relations".

 Career

 From 2005 to 2015, he worked in various positions at the Institute for Monitoring Current Legislation under the President of the Republic of Uzbekistan, having made his way from a specialist to the head of the department for monitoring legislation in the field of state and public construction.

-From 2008 to 2010, he combined being an Associate Professor of legal Sciences at Tax Academy under the State Tax Committee of the Republic of Uzbekistan.
-In 2012-2015 – an Associate Professor of "Fundamentals of state-building and governance" Department at Academy of Public Administration under the President of the Republic of Uzbekistan (APA).
+From 2008 to 2010, he combined being an associate professor of legal Sciences at Tax Academy under the State Tax Committee of the Republic of Uzbekistan.
+In 2012-2015 – an associate professor of "Fundamentals of state-building and governance" Department at Academy of Public Administration under the President of the Republic of Uzbekistan (APA).